doxvill/doxvill/README.md

 - 👋 Hi, I’m @doxvill
-- 👀 I’m interested in UX/UI & light coding
+- 👀 I’m interested in UX/UI
-- 🌱 I’m currently learning front-end coding
+- 🌱 Currently learning Swift
-- 📫 How to reach me doxvill@gmail.com
+- 📫 How to reach me https://t.me/sajdalin

 <!---
 doxvill/doxvill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.